Skip to main content

 When deploying ScalarDL Ledger, you must:

-• Create the EKS cluster by using Kubernetes version 1.21 or higher.
+• Create the EKS cluster by using a supported Kubernetes version.

 • Configure the EKS cluster based on the version of Kubernetes and your project's requirements.